 How will SME PEO handle my enquiry or feedback?
 When will I receive a reply?

 We will help you directly with straightforward enquiries or feedback.
-Where necessary, we may direct the enquiry or feedback to the relevant public agencies for review and reply to you.
+Where necessary, we may direct the enquiry or feedback to the relevant government agencies for review and reply to you.

 Our response time depends on the nature and complexity of your enquiry or feedback.
 We endeavour to respond within 5 working days for most enquiries.
 For more complex enquiries, we seek your understanding that we may need more time to respond.